 Saber have been releasing cost-effective, reliable fishing gear for a few years now and the Sensorbeam head torch is no different.

-Due to the sheer number of features you get for under £20 here, we had to include it at the top of our list.
+Due to the sheer number of features you get for just over £20 here, we had to include it at the top of our list.

 Starting out with the lighting itself, it’s 300 lumens.
 The main beam can be registered at 85m and stacks up against some of the leading head torches on the market.